 In fact, producing business managers is also big business.
 In 2018 alone, the industry revenue of business schools, computer, and management training reached $12.67 billion (Statista, 2020).
 In 2012, it was only $9.89 billion.
 This is more than 28% growth in a span of just six years.
 In 2020, the revenue is estimated to have reached $13.27.
 By 2024, experts predict that the figure will reach more than $14.1 billion.

 Business management is quite a general discipline.
 But, with many areas of specialization.
-Specializations include operations management, supply chain management, project management, retail management, and ecommerce.
+Specializations include operations management, supply chain management which includes logistics career, project management, retail management, and ecommerce.
 It is also related to many business disciplines like accounting and finance majors, marketing majors, and corporate communications specialists.
 Thus, students are introduced and trained in many areas of running an organization.
 So, the business management career path is very open with many possibilities.
 Below are the median salaries of different management occupations (BLS, 2021).

 |Online Associate Degree||Institution||Tution|